LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/003-ingest-spreadsheet-files-from-g-drive.md

 - Ensure that all columns in your file have headers.
 Columns without headers will be lost.
 - If your spreadsheet file is stored on your local device, [upload it to google drive](https://www.howtogeek.com/398570/how-to-import-an-excel-document-into-google-sheets/).
 - If the document is unnamed, name it
+- You now need to share this file with the Production and Pre-production service accounts for your department.
+  You can find your department's Production and Pre-production service accounts emails in the **Department specific information section** [here][google-service-account-email].
-- You now need to share this file with the service account you've been provided.
-One way to do this is to open the spreadsheet you would like to ingest from Google drive and view it as if it were a Google Sheet.
+  - One way to do this is to open the spreadsheet you would like to ingest from Google Drive and view it as if it were a Google Sheet.
     Once you've opened the document, click `Share` in the top right corner of the sheet.
-If your spreadsheet file is very large and you're having trouble opening the file in Sheets, you can right-click the file listed in Drive and click `Share`.
+    If your spreadsheet file is very large, and you're having trouble opening the file in Sheets, you can right-click the file listed in Drive and click `Share`.
-- Paste in the service account email address you have been provided into the email box
+- Paste in the service account email addresses into the email box
-- Ensure the suggested email matches the service account email and select it
+- Ensure the suggested email matches the service account emails and select it
 - On the new window, choose from the dropdown on the right hand side and select `Viewer`
 - Uncheck the `Notify people` checkbox
 - Click `Share`